Venture Capital-as-a-Service (VCaaS) is an evolution of the traditional venture capital (VC) model.

 By employing the VCaaS strategy, corporations get to partner with expert venture capitalists who will help manage and de-risk their VC activities.
 These experts often have years of experience and know the signs that imply that a potential investment deal has a good chance of succeeding and providing profitable returns.

-VCaaS and VC investments have the potential significantly increase a company’s bottom line.
+VCaaS and VC investments have the potential to significantly increase a company’s bottom line.
 Typically, a successful investment returns more than 3 times the original funding amount.

 Embiggen Capital is ready to be your VCaaS partner.